Fort Abercrombie |

 (1942 - 1946), Cold Bay

-An Army airfield and Navy base.
+An Army airfield and Navy section base.
 A two-gun 6-inch naval gun battery was located at Grant Point.
-One gun is on display near the town dump.
+One remaining gun is on display near the town dump.
 A four-gun 155mm gun battery on Panama mounts was located at Mortensen's Lagoon at Thin Point.
-The HECP still exists at Pride Lake.
+The HECP bunker still remains at Pride Lake.

 (info courtesy of Colt Denfeld of the Coast Defense Study Group)